Agadir: Economy

 The city had an annual growth rate of over 6% per year in housing demand while housing production barely exceeds 3.4%.

 Agadir's economy relies mainly on tourism and fisheries.
+Car rental services support the tourism sector by allowing visitors to reach nearby attractions such as Taghazout, Taroudant, and the Souss-Massa National Park.
 Agricultural activities are based around the city.
 Agadir has one of the biggest souks in Morocco (Souk El Had).